frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 ```

 :::note[Backward Compatibility]
-If `path` property is not provided but there is a `url` property, an implementation `MUST` treat it as the `path` property equivalent.
+If `path` property is not provided but there is a `url` property as was defined in Data Package Standard (v0), an implementation `MUST` treat it as the `path` property equivalent.
 :::

 #### `type`